 About Me

-I am a Ph.D. candidate in the Department of Government at Georgetown University.
+I am an Assistant Professor in the Department of Political Science at Colorado State University Ph.D.
+I recieved my PhD from the Department of Government at Georgetown University.
 I also hold a M.P.P. from the McCourt School of Public Policy at Georgetown University and an M.S. in Media and Communication from Middle Tennessee State University.
-I am grateful to be advised by Leticia Bode, Michael Bailey, Michele Swers, and Jonathan Ladd.

 Prior to academia, I was a professional musician and split time between Nashville and Atlanta.
 I am a member of the Society for American Baseball Research and run a very competitive Fantasy Premier League.
 In my free time, I am a runner, a vinyl collector, and an amateur birder.
 I currently live in Arlington, Virginia, with my wife Kaitlin and our daughter Emerson.